 Gluttony is probably the most acceptable sin in the American church.
 Which is why it’s first on the list of sins we ignore.
 While the church is known for taken hard stances on other sins it almost glorifies the overindulgence of food, drink, and anything else we can shove in our mouth.
 We live in a culture of excess, but Christians should take a stance against this unhealthy behavior.

-We made gluttony totally normally.
+We made gluttony totally normal.
 But the Bible takes a different stance.
 It talks at length about self-control (1 Peter 1:5-7, Galatians 5:22, 2 Timothy 3:1-9).
 We are not to let anything control our lives.
-When should does control us it takes the place of God, in other words, it’s a sin.
+When it does control us it takes the place of God, in other words, it’s a sin.
 We should instead strive to practice self-control so that nothing gains control of us.

 Now I’m not saying if you eat too much turkey on Thanksgiving that’s a sin.
 Gluttony is not an occasional indulgence rather a habitual practice.
 The Bible portrays occasional feasts as a good thing.
 But when we make a good thing an ultimate thing it ultimately becomes destructive.
 And for many food is a destructive force in their life.
 It’s become an idol.